Abdominal Transplant Surgery

 - Successful completion of USMLE Steps 1, 2 (CK & CS), and 3

-- Two years clinical practice post completion of residency
+- Two years clinical practice post completion of residency if residency not completed in the US or Canada.

 In addition to clinical training, fellows have the opportunity to be involved with ongoing clinical research.
 Research is performed with the assistance of faculty mentorship and statistical support through Clinical and Bio-Analytics Transplant Laboratory (CBATL).
 CBATL is a think tank for improving transplant patient care and provides the framework and support for fellows to perform research and develop data science skills.
 Fellows may be provided financial support to travel to meetings.